TinyAPIs/currency-api/Readme.md

-# Currency Conversion API
+# Currency API

-This repository hosts the code for the Currency Conversion API, which is available through [TinyAPI](https://www.tinyapi.co/).
-TinyAPI is a platform that provides various APIs for different purposes, and the Currency Conversion API is one of them.
-You can find more details about this API [here](https://www.tinyapi.co/service/currency-conversion-api).
+This repository hosts the open-source version of the [Currency Conversion API](https://www.tinyapi.co/service/currency-conversion-api) provided by [TinyAPI](https://www.tinyapi.co/).
+The API provides daily exchange rates for a variety of currencies.

+## Why This Repository?

+The original repository contains a vast amount of data, with each currency having its own directory and multiple JSON files for different dates.
+This structure, while comprehensive, can be challenging to navigate and use.

+In this repository, we have restructured the data to make it more accessible and user-friendly.
+We have consolidated the exchange rates for each currency into a single JSON file per date, making it easier to fetch the data for a specific date.

+## Accessing the Data via API

+You can access the data via the following endpoints:

+- `/date(YYYY-MM-DD)/from_currency/to_currency/`: This endpoint returns the exchange rate from one currency to another for a specific date.
+If no date is provided, it returns the rate for the current date.

+- `/date(YYYY-MM-DD)/from_currency/`: This endpoint returns the exchange rates from one currency to all other currencies for a specific date.
+If no date is provided, it returns the rates for the current date.

+## Rate Limits and Caching

+To prevent abuse and ensure fair usage, we have implemented rate limiting and caching on our API.
+Each IP address is limited to 100 requests every 15 minutes.
+We also use caching to improve response times and reduce server load.
+The data is cached for 5 minutes, so subsequent requests for the same data within this period will be served faster.

+## Paid Version

+For commercial use cases or if you need higher limits, a paid version of this API is available via [TinyAPI](https://www.tinyapi.co/service/currency-conversion-api).
+The paid version offers higher rate limits and priority support.

 ## Acknowledgements

 This repository is inspired by the work of [fawazahmed0](https://github.com/fawazahmed0) and his [currency-api](https://github.com/fawazahmed0/currency-api) project.
 We would like to express our gratitude for his contribution to the open-source community.

-## Why This Repository?

-We created this repository to provide a streamlined and efficient version of the currency conversion API.
-Our goal is to make it easier for developers to integrate currency conversion functionality into their applications.
-We have cleaned up the directory structure for better readability and added a cron job to fetch daily exchange rates.

-## Using the Hosted API

-If you're looking for a hosted version of this API, you can sign up for TinyAPI and use the Currency Conversion API service.
-This will save you the trouble of hosting and maintaining the API yourself.

 ## Contributing

-We welcome contributions from the community.
-If you have any suggestions or improvements, feel free to create an issue or submit a pull request.
+We welcome contributions to this project.
+Please feel free to submit a pull request or open an issue if you find any bugs or have any suggestions for improvements.

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.